zackstout/Footprint-Extended/README.md

 ### High-priority:
+- [ ] Auto-select the current project when Uploading new footprint from projects page.
+- [ ] Issue: Trial run card now looks bad on narrower screens.
+- [ ] Oh we could even validate on whether it's a CSV -- that's a good idea.
+- [ ] Add a scroller to the Projects list, so it doesn't get too long.

 - [ ] Non-metric CSV is not correct. (just get rid of dates columns?)
 - [ ] Do not show options for chart query unless it contains data -- don't even display it as an option in the dropdown.
 (Alert user if there is no data (i.e. identify all of those errors -- "cannot read property plane of undefined", for example))?
 - [ ] Disallow user from entering two projects of same name (creates `md-duplicate` error) -- ask if they instead want to view that project.